tracel-ai/burn/contributor-book/src/guides/adding-a-new-operation-to-burn.md

 crate is primarily concered with how the operation is compiled and executed by the gpu.
 The actual implementation is defined in `burn-jit`.

-Here is where code was added for powf in `burn-jit`:
+Here is where code was added for powf in `burn-jit` and `burn-wgpu`:

 1. to the implementation of
    [`FloatTensorOps` under `crates/burn-jit/src/ops/float_ops.rs`](https://github.com/tracel-ai/burn/blob/e303e31c8bc85486690ff80df65d1e25e16728c4/crates/burn-jit/src/ops/float_ops.rs#L491)